underpostnet/engine/src/client/public/nexodev/docs/references/Main cluster lifecycle commands.md

 node bin run sync dd-my-app --dev --kind --create-job-now
 ```

-This calls the cron runner internally with the resolved cluster flags, applying cron manifests as part of the full deployment sync cycle.
+This runs `node bin cron <cron-deploy-id> --setup-start --git --apply` with the resolved cluster flags, applying cron manifests as part of the full deployment sync cycle.

+The cron deploy-id is independent of the deploy-id being synced: `--deploy-id-cron-jobs <id>` when given, otherwise `cronDeployIdResolve()` (`engine-private/deploy/dd.cron`) — the same helper `cron --setup-start` falls back to on its own, so both paths resolve identically.

 ---